mkj3085003/2025_Notes/pages/Part 1.md

 					- With the ability to speak Chinese, English and Spanish, I will be able to communicate with half of the world's population.
 					- Additionally, I'm keen on learning another Asian language, and the pronunciation rules of Korean sound fascinating, so I might want to learn it.
 				- How do you learn a foreign language?
-					-
+					- I start by learning some ==basic pronunciation, spelling, and grammar rules.== -
 -